-Pradhan Mantri Gram Sadak Yojana (PMGSY) is one of the major schemes for the development of rural areas.
-From its inception until 6th January, 2024, a total of 8,15,072 km of road length has been sanctioned and 7,51,163 km completed under various interventions/verticals of PMGSY.
-However, there is a need to address the challenges related to the quality control and adequate utilisation of funds across uncovered habitations.
+PMGSY is one of the major schemes primarily meant to expand rural infrastructure and considered to be one of the most successful initiatives for the development of rural areas.
+From its inception until 18th June, 2024, a total of 8,29,409 km of road length has been sanctioned and 7,63,308 km completed under various interventions/verticals of PMGSY at an expenditure of Rs.
+3.23 lakh crore.
+In continuation of this, the government announced the launching of PMGSY Phase-IV to cover 25,000 additional rural habitations with all-weather connectivity roads.
+However, there has been no change in the allocation under the scheme as announced in the Interim Budget (2024-25).
+Quality control and adequate utilisation of funds across uncovered habitations remain the key areas of concern under the scheme.